Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 Create a :py:class:`~openeo.extra.job_management.MultiBackendJobManager`
 and register the backend you want to use.
-Each backend gets a name and an authenticated :py:class:`~openeo.rest.connection.Connection`:
+Each backend gets a name and an authenticated connection :py:class:`~openeo.rest.connection.Connection`:

 .. code-block:: python